Modified Vector Quantization for Small-Cell Access Point Placement with Inter-Cell Interference: System Model

 where $\mathbf{p}_k \in \mathbb{R}^2$ and $\mathbf{q}_m \in \mathbb{R}^2$ represent the locations of the $k^{\text{th}}$ user and $m^{\text{th}}$ AP, respectively.
 Here, $\gamma$ is the pathloss exponent, $z_{mk}$ is the log-normal shadow fading coefficient, and $c_0$, $c_1$, and $r_0$ are constants.
 These coefficients can also be estimated by either ray-tracing \cite{yun15} or data-driven \cite{ost10} approaches.

 The uplink transmission model used in this work schedules users in a round robin fashion with their serving APs using time-division multiple access (TDMA).
 Thus, each AP serves only one user in a time slot.
-Further, all APs are connected to the NC via error-free backhaul links.
-The NC is also assumed to have knowledge of the positions of the APs and their respective users.
 In the small-cell set-up, each of the $M$ cells corresponds to each of the $M$ APs, and pursuant with the uplink model, the user in each cell communicating with its associated AP causes interference to all other APs.
 Now, letting $k_m$ denote a user in the cell associated with AP $m$, the received signal $y_m$ at this AP is

 where $\rho_r$ is the uplink transmit power, $s_{k_m}$ is the data symbol with $\mathbb{E}\{|s_{k_m}|^2\}=1$ (unit power), and $w_m \sim \mathcal{CN}(0,1)$ is the additive noise.
 A matched filter (MF) employed at the AP $m$ estimates the data symbol $s_{k_m}$ of user $k_m$ as